Mac Format SSD 2022: Tutorial on How to Format SSD on Mac - Qiling

 APFS

-It has been running as the default file system format for macOS 10.13 and later, and it provides impressive encryption, shared space, adequate directory size, and snapshots.
-And it's optimized for SSD storage.
+APFS (Apple File System) has been the default file system format for macOS 10.13 and later, offering encryption, shared space, adequate directory size, and snapshots, with optimization for SSD storage.

 HFS+